Floberrot/AppAndroid/README.md

 # AppAndroid
-New weather app android
+New weather app android in kotlin.

-Voici mon App comme convenu!

-Bonne continuation !!
+Develop on Android studio at Ynov with Nicolas as instructor